prysmaticlabs/documentation/website/docs/wallet/exiting-a-validator.md

 Although validator nodes can voluntarily exit, funds won't be withdrawable until after Capella/Shanghai hardfork and the `bls-to-exeuction-change` command is available.
 Learn more on how to withdraw earnings or fully withdraw your validator once available in [our guide](withdraw-validator.md)

+The `validator-exit command` only supports gRPC, which means that the specified `beacon-rpc-provider` needs to be a Prysm beacon node (because Prysm's beacon node client is the only client that supports gRPC)

 :::

 <Tabs